University-Clinic-of-Neuroradiology/bootcamp-website/courses/data_management.md

 ## ❗ Course requirements
+This workshop is intended for learners who have a basic understanding of working with Python like:
+- Variables, data types, functions
+- Loops, comditionals

+Please note:
 - you should have understood the basic concepts of Python, otherwise have another look at the [Introductory](./python_basics.md) notebooks
 - in this notebook we use data from open-source databases (the references are at the bottom of the page); in Google Colab the data is loaded automatically at the beginning of the notebook
 - have a look at the theoretical basics before you start with the notebooks